hcholab/sfkit/docs/source/tutorial.rst

 .. image:: images/study.png

-You should click the button to download the the Auth key, and then you should upload it to the machine where you will be running the protocol.
+You should click the button to download the Auth key, and then you should upload it to the machine where you will be running the protocol.
 (You can put this key anywhere you want; you will be asked for the path when you authenticate with `sfkit auth`.)

 .. note::

    When running a real study, you will want to allow multiple participants for a study.
 A new participant can request to join a study by clicking "Request to Join Study" under a study on the Studies page.
 Alternatively, you can invite a new study participant with the button on your study page.
-For this tutorial, we have automaticaly added an "Example Collaborator" to imitate another study participant.
+For this tutorial, we have automatically added an "Example Collaborator" to imitate another study participant.

 CLI
 ---